drakealexander/pyfun/nyan/README.md

 the loop.

 > 💬 JavaScript is *entirely* event driven having been originally
-> conceived to  born handle events in a web browser.
+> conceived to handle events in a web browser.

 ## [⏫ Conclusion](#)